Research and Events Associate for Environment, Health, and Public Art

 tess@opapgh.org

 Tess is the Research and Events Associate for Environment, Health, and Public Art.
-In this role, Tess is providing support and event coordination during an exploratory research and planning process, which will determine whether OPA launches a second round of our Environment, Health, and Public Art Initiative.
+In this role, Tess is providing support and event coordination during an exploratory research and planning process, which will determine whether Shiftworks launches a second round of our Environment, Health, and Public Art Initiative.

 Tess still maintains a strong connection to libraries as a privacy advocate with the Library Freedom Project and a vocal proponent of citizen science and data literacy.
 Outside of this work, she is a PA Master Naturalist and a mentoring trainer with the Mentoring Partnership of Southwestern PA.
 In her spare time, she enjoys volunteering with her local watershed and making art of all kinds.
 She collects big books and small rocks.